-One of the aspects of sponsoring someone on a family based green card application is complying with the financial sponsorship requirements.
-If you are sponsoring someone for a family based green card (U.S. lawful permanent residence) In order to petition for a person to obtain their lawful permanent status.
-An Affidavit of Support is required.
+One of the aspects of sponsoring someone on a family-based green card application is complying with the financial sponsorship requirements.
+If you are sponsoring someone for a family-based green card (U.S. lawful permanent residence), in order to petition for a person to obtain their lawful permanent status, an Affidavit of Support is required.
 This is done to secure that if the immigrant applies for certain public benefits, you agree to repay those benefits.
 The financial portions of the document require the sponsor to fill in information about wages, assets and other forms of income.
-There is a financial threshold for each sponsor and it is based upon the amount of people living in the household, other individuals sponsored.
+There is a financial threshold for each sponsor based upon the amount of people living in the household and other individuals sponsored.
 In order to determine how much money must be used for the sponsorship, you can look at the I-864 P for each set of circumstances.
-Sometimes, the sponsor’s income is insufficient, so another sponsor, or perhaps more than one additional sponsor is required.
-This can make a case more complicated, and cause United States Citizenship and Immigration Services (USCIS) or Department of State DOS to ask more questions about the case.
+Sometimes, the sponsor’s income is insufficient, so another sponsor, or perhaps more than one additional sponsor, is required.
+This can make a case more complicated and cause United States Citizenship and Immigration Services (USCIS) or Department of State (DOS) to ask more questions about the case.
 It is important to note that even if the sponsor’s income and assets are lower than the Poverty Guidelines demand, he or she must sign an Affidavit of Support.
-This is true, even where a joint sponsor is required in a case.
+This is true even where a joint sponsor is required in a case.

 The Form I-864 Affidavit of Support is a legally enforceable contract, meaning that either the government or the sponsored immigrant can take the sponsor to court if the sponsor fails to provide adequate support to the immigrant.
 If sued, the government will seek sufficient assets to reimburse any public agencies that provided public benefits to the immigrant.

-In order to qualify as the sponsor, the person must qualify by satisfying the following requirements:
+In order to qualify as the sponsor, the person must satisfy the following requirements:

 Finally, for sponsors who fail to honor their obligations under an I-864, there can be fines imposed.
-If for example, a sponsor, moves without providing an updated address via I865 within 30 days of moving, there can be fines between $250 – $5000 imposed.
+If for example, a sponsor, moves without providing an updated address via I-865 within 30 days of moving, there can be fines between $250 and $5,000 imposed.